INFORMSJoC/2024.0546/src/Comp/DaE/readme.md

 In this folder, we show our implementation of DAE and distribute it along with our algorithm LogTP.

-- `main.m`: the main program of ALogTP, including the parameter settings, decomposition of networks, and the implementation of LogTP to the subnetworks.
+- `main.m`: the main program of DAE, including the parameter settings, decomposition of networks, and the implementation of LogTP to the subnetworks.

 - `dvalue.m`: to compute the difference of payoff in a given network.